 Pumpkin tastes really good roasted and put on a salad or even on things like this tart.
-What I really love about this pumpkin tart is that it’s much easier to make that you might think.
-The hardest part is probably slicing the pumpkin but if you have decent, sharp knive that shouldn’t be an issue either.
+What I really love about this pumpkin tart is that it's much easier to make than you might think.
+The hardest part is probably slicing the pumpkin but if you have decent, sharp knife that shouldn't be an issue either.

 You don't even have to cook the pumpkin before putting it on the puff pastry.
 Just make sure you slice it thin enough.

 You do have to note that I used a Hokkaido pumpkin for this recipe.
 You'll sometimes find them at farmer's markets or health food stores under the French name, potimarron, or even called Kuri squash.